blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 		- Yoga Vasishta
 		- Bhagavad Gita
 	- **Metaphysics**
-		- Asmita (Egoism due to indentification of Purusha with Buddhi), is a Klesham (Affliction) that obstructs one from Yoga
+		- Asmita (Egoism due to identification of Purusha with Buddhi), is a Klesham (Affliction) that obstructs one from Yoga
 	- **Epistemology**
 		- Knowledge is possible through three **Pramanas** (Means):
 			- Veda (Sanskrit Books of Knowledge) [Primary Pramaana for Dharma]